 The QEF election is made on a shareholder-by-shareholder basis and, once made, can be revoked only with the consent of the IRS.
 A U.S. Holder generally makes a QEF election by attaching a completed IRS Form 8621, including the information provided in a PFIC Annual Information Statement, to a timely filed U.S. federal income tax return for the taxable year to which the election relates.
-U.S. Holders should consult their tax adviser regarding the availability and tax consequences of a retroactive QEF election under their particular circumstances.
+U.S. Holders should consult their tax advisor regarding the availability and tax consequences of a retroactive QEF election under their particular circumstances.
 In order to comply with the requirements of a QEF election, a U.S. Holder must receive a PFIC Annual Information Statement from us.
-Because we believe we were a PFIC for the 2022 taxable year, we will endeavor to provide information necessary for our U.S. investors to make a QEF election with respect to us for the 2022 taxable year and expect to provide such information for any subsequent year if we believe are a PFIC, but there is no assurance that we will timely provide this information.